-Reusable Grease Filters
+Reusable Grease Filter

-The metal filters trap grease released by foods on the cooktop.
-They also prevent flames from foods on the cooktop from damaging the inside of the microwave.
-For this reason, the filters must ALWAYS be in place when the hood is used.
-The grease filters should be cleaned once a month, or as needed.
+The reusable grease filter traps grease released by foods on the cooktop.
+It also prevents flames from foods on the cooktop from damaging the inside of the microwave.

+For this reason, the filter must ALWAYS be in place when the hood is used.
+The grease filter should be cleaned once a month, or as needed.